viamrobotics/docs/docs/fleet/provision.md

   "manufacturer": "Skywalker",
   "model": "C-3PO",
   "fragment_id": "2567c87d-7aef-41bc-b82c-d363f9874663",
+  "hotspot_prefix": "skywalker-setup",
   "disable_dns_redirect": true,
-  "hotspot_prefix": "skywalker-setup",
-  "hotspot_password": "skywalker123"
+  "hotspot_password": "skywalker123",
+  "roaming_mode": false,
+  "offline_timeout": "3m30s",
+  "user_timeout": "2m30s",
+  "fallback_timeout": "15m"
 }
 ```

-This file configures some basic metadata, specifies a [fragment](/fleet/fragments/) to use to configure the machine, and provides the WiFi network name and password to allow your machine to connect automatically on startup.
+This file configures some basic metadata, specifies a [fragment](/fleet/fragments/) to use to configure the machine, and provides the WiFi hotspot network name and password to use on startup.
+It also configures timeouts to control how long the Agent waits for a valid local WiFi network to come online before creating its hotspot network, and how long to keep the hotspot active before terminating it.

+For more information about these configuration options, see [Provisioning configuration](https://github.com/viamrobotics/agent-provisioning#configuration).

 ## Use the Viam mobile app